Graceful Upgrade with Canary Deployment using Pulumi

 Assume we have a web application with Nginx.

-It is running in only version 1.17 in production with 3 replicas as in picture 1.
+in production with 3 replicas as in picture 1.

-Then we will spin up another deployment with new version 2.18 and running one replica as in picture 2.
+and running one replica as in picture 2.
 Part of the traffic will be routed to a new version whiles most of the traffic is still running the old version which was bullet tested in the production environment before.

-If things go smoothly we will reduce replicas to 2 on deployment 2.17 and increase replicas to 2 on 2.18 (see picture 3).
+(see picture 3).
 Now more traffic will be routed to the new version and less traffic routed to the old version.

 Now we can reduce the replicas of the old version deployment and increase the replicas of the new version deployment until all the load is gracefully upgraded.
 At this stage, we can decommission the old version deployment as in picture 4.